wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 {% include _toc.html %}

-This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to using Hashicorp's Terraform to build, change, and version clusters of
+<a target="_blank" href="https://wilsonmar.github.io/terraform">This tutorial</a> is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to
+using Hashicorp's Terraform to build, change, and version clusters of
 <a href="#Immutable">immutable</a> servers (through load balancers)
 running in clouds using <a href="#Idempotent">idempotent</a> declarative specifications.

-This tutorial integrates examples and wisdom from videos and blogs by <a href="#RockStars">"rock stars"</a> working in various organizations.
+This integrates examples and wisdom from videos and blogs by <a href="#RockStars">"rock stars"</a> working in various organizations.

 ## Infrastructure as Code Competition

-Like AWS Cloud Formation, Terraform automation <strong>saves money</strong> by getting servers running quicker and more consistently than manually clicking through the GUI.
+Like AWS Cloud Formation, Terraform automation <strong>saves money</strong> by automating the configuration of servers, which is quicker and more consistent than manually clicking through the GUI.

 The difference between Chef, Puppet, Ansible, SaltStack, AWS CloudFormation, and Terraform: